Knguyen-dev/project-todo-list/README.md

 Todo: Created with a class or factories.
 Has title, description, dueDate, priority (low, medium high); todos should also what project they're associated with, or just default to a project anyways maybe one called "My todos" that's auto created when you first get in

-Notes: Another section and class.
-A note should have a title and description for the note.
-It should be in a tab as well
 Checklist: This acts like a home page, or a default page where you put your home section.
 This has the home tab which shows all default todos, all todos due today, and all todos due this week.
 Project: There should be a projects tab that contains projects, this contain's the project's name.
 Then in each of them it kind of acts like it's own personalized todo list